nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **MSS**
 1. User wants to see the full list of residents in RC4
 2. User enters the list command
-3. RC4HDB displays the details of all residents n RC4.
+3. RC4HDB displays the details of all residents in RC4.

     Use case ends.